Why Choose CHOP for Congenital Diaphragmatic Hernia (CDH) Care

 “The decision to choose CHOP was a no-brainer.
 The expertise of the medical team and the quality of the facilities were both so much better than what was available near home.” — Elizabeth, mom of CDH patient Milana

-Learn more about what to expect at your first visit to our center and the care you can expect to receive here at CHOP.
+Watch the video below following one family's journey with a prenatal CDH diagnosis through treatment at our center to learn more about what to expect and the care you can expect to receive here at CHOP.